MSU Denver is reinventing its food pantry amid growing demand

 “For a long time, I resisted seeking support,” said Briseno, an English major who is minoring in Social Work.
 “I didn’t want to take from someone who needed it more.
 I thought these services were for ‘other people.’
 But then, I realized I am one of those people.”

 Established in 2008, the then-Metro State Food Bank distributed food out of a 24-square-foot closet before being renamed the Roadrunner Food Pantry in 2018 and moving to a bigger room on the second floor of the Tivoli Student Union.
-The new location just down the hall will open to students Nov.
+The new location just down the hall opened to students on Nov.
 30.

 “I want to ensure (that) people know that all MSU Denver students qualify to come in and get food,” said Huerta.
 “We have plenty.
 You’re not taking from someone else.”